Student Demographics

 Gateway Project (2019 – 2024)

-The Gateway Project – a state-funded capital project – fulfills GGC’s need for an infrastructure upgrade that includes a central energy plant (CEP) expansion and a multi-use Gateway Center that will serve as a student-centered facility offering the following uses.
+The Gateway Project – a state-funded capital project – fulfills GGC’s need for an infrastructure upgrade that includes a central energy plant (CEP) expansion and a multi-use Convocation Center that will serve as a student-centered facility offering the following uses.

 • Student services related to student health, wellness and recreation